yuanzhe-ma/yuanzhe-ma.github.io/_pages/about.md

 Research interests:
 - Understanding multi-sided online platform operations (focusing on recommendation systems and pricing)
-- Developing better causal inference, uncertainty quantification, and reliable machine learning methods, with applications in operations research
+- Developing better uncertainty quantification, and reliable machine learning methods, with applications in operations research and causal inference